Monday, September 24, 2018

 At the spacious Graben pedestrian boulevard in Vienna near St. Stephens Cathedral, we stopped at Espresso Segafredo to savour the Saccher-Torte and Apple Strudel.

 Pivnice Stupartska - a traditional Czech pub serving Gambrinus beer.
-Gambinus is one of the most popular beers in Czeh Republic.
+Gambinus is one of the most popular beer in Czeh Republic.
 Brewery was set up in 1869.

 At the huge square in front of the Great Market Hall in Budapest, a cup of coffee or a glass of beer in one of the sidewalk cafes is perfect to watch people.
 And if you are lucky like in our case, we were entertained by the non-stop performance of a street musician.